 The design event for rainfall intensities is the upper climate allowance for the 2070s epoch.
-As such the design event is the 1% AEP + 40% CC.
-The extent of the design event is similar to that of the present day 0.1% AEP event showing a significant increase, with maximum depths of 0.85m at the topographic low point at the eastern boundary.
-With a significant increase in extent, the site is shown to be sensitive to increased surface water flood risk due to climate change.
+As such the design event is the 1% AEP plus 40% climate change allowance.
+The extent of the design event is similar to that of the present day 0.1% AEP event, with maximum depths of 0.77m at the central point of the eastern boundary.
+With an increase in extent, the site is shown to be slightly sensitive to increased surface water flood risk due to climate change.